melio0504/thinkfast/README.md

 ### Features
 - Add, edit, and delete tasks
-- Sort tasks by priority (more options can be added)
+- Sort tasks by priority
 - Simple, focused, and clutter-free interface
 - Tasks are saved locally using text file I/O